Leaders, Are You Helpfully Objective or Actually Indifferent? | #leadership

 by Kate Nasser |

 Leaders claim objectivity is valuable in preventing emotionally skewed decisions.
-Yet if objectivity is actually indifference or even comes across that way, results from disengaged employees suffer terribly.
+Yet if leaders detach to be objective or come across as indifferent, they disengage employees and results suffer.

 Leaders, are you helpfully objective or actually indifferent?